gmcmacran/extendedFamily/README.md

 status](https://www.r-pkg.org/badges/version/extendedFamily)](https://cran.r-project.org/package=extendedFamily)
 <!-- badges: end -->

-The goal of extendedFamily is to add new links to R’s glm models.
+The goal of extendedFamily is to add new links to R’s generalized linear models.
 These families are drop in additions to the existing families.

 ## Installation